Seagull food waste warning issued in Gloucester

 The letters remind them they must provide bins outside their premises and keep the areas clean.

 The council has introduced a "zero tolerance" campaign against litter.

-Gloucester has one of the largest urban gull populations in the UK.'Well aware'
+Gloucester has one of the largest urban gull populations in the UK.

 The letters also warn that the authority can take action if the businesses fail "to provide adequate provision for litter disposal".